What is PBIS?

 Celebrate Success!
 Students who are struggling in school need to feel belonging and significance.
 There is no better way to help instill that feeling than to celebrate when they do get it right.

 Tier I: Schoolwide positive behavior supports, delivered to every student by every staff member at school.
 Everyone uses similar language and tactics to energize the behaviors we want to see, and to de-emphasize the behaviors that aren't helping the student or the community.

 The year begins with explicit teaching of the behaviors we expect in each area.
 Our Behavior Rodeo teaches expectations in the areas we expect them - so, for example, students are taught lunchroom expectations in the lunchroom, by the lunchroom supervisor.
 We revisit expectations when issues occur in problem areas, and we also revisit expectations after substantial breaks to refresh students on them.

-New for 2018, we will be using the Second Step curriculum to teach students the social-emotional competencies that Washington State has outlined.
+In terms of schoolwide teaching, teachers use the Second Step curriculum to teach students the social-emotional competencies that Washington State has outlined.
 You can think of these benchmarks as akin to academic study areas: students need to be taught social-emotional skills, just as they need to be taught math or reading skills.

 We are careful to note that students who are quiet or withdrawn often escape adult attention.
-To ensure that all students' needs are met, teachers complete assessments for both externalizing and internalizing behaviors, so that we make sure that everyone who needs it gets pro-social support.
+To ensure that all students' needs are met, teachers complete assessments for both externalizing and internalizing behaviors, so that we make sure that everyone who needs it gets support.
 We also use discipline data to inform us what areas of school need extra teaching or supervision, and we use climate surveys and the statewide Healthy Youth Survey to periodically gauge how students are experiencing life at LFP.